 About making a drum

 For the last ten years Carolyn has been carrying out all the preparation of skins for drum making in our small farm tannery.
 Every hide is sourced with great care and respect, from a long-established herd that dwells on the high moors.
-We also prepare red deer skins for the leather that is used to trim the instruments and to make the drum beater.
+We also prepare red deer skins for the leather that is used to trim the drum and the drum beater.
 The workshop offers Dartmoor red deer skin laced onto medium size (16“) hoops.
 These skins have beautiful markings and a very good resonance for many different purposes: journeying, ceremonial, healing, drum circles or playing alone in nature.
-Everyone also makes a drum beater and has the chance to create a red deer hide and antler rattle to play with the drum.

 Booking a place

 The weekend workshop place costs £300 for either Flute Making or Drum Making.
-Your workshop fee includes 6 teaching sessions, all materials, use of all tools, two nights camping, two vegetarian evening meals (with vegan & gluten free options), hot drinks throughout the weekend, spring water on tap, roundhouse ceremonies, flute & drum circles and Dartmoor walk.
-No experience is necessary – all skill levels welcome.
-This workshop is not suitable for people under 18.
+Your workshop fee includes all materials, use of tools, two nights camping, two vegetarian evening meals (with vegan & gluten free options), hot drinks throughout the weekend, spring water on tap, roundhouse ceremonies, flute & drum circles and Dartmoor walk.
+No experience is necessary; all skill levels are welcome.
+Not suitable for those under 18.

-Accommodation options are free camping in the meadow with full access to cottage kitchen and bathroom facilities; inside accommodation in our guest cottage for £60 total per person with self-service breakfast included; or local B&B or YHA forest hostel options in or near to village.
+Accommodation options are free camping in the meadow with full access to cottage kitchen and bathroom facilities; inside accommodation in our guest cottage for £60 total per person including self-service breakfast; or local B&B options.

-Booking is done with a booking form and the choice of either making full payment or paying a deposit of £100 to secure your place.
+To attend please email us for a booking form.
+A deposit of £100 is required to secure your place.
 All deposits are non-returnable.
 Your place is not confirmed until you have paid your deposit.
-Our cancellation policy and the payment schedule are sent out with the booking confirmation.
-Payment may be made in smaller installments by arrangement.
+Our cancellation policy and payment schedule are sent out with the booking confirmation.